National Diet: Composition

 The houses of the National Diet are both elected under parallel voting systems.
 This means that the seats to be filled in any given election are divided into two groups, each elected by a different method; the main difference between the houses is in the sizes of the two groups and how they are elected.
-Voters are also asked to cast two votes: one for an individual candidate in a constituency, and one for a party list.
+Voters are asked to cast two votes: one for an individual candidate in a constituency, and one for a party list.
 Any national of Japan at least 18 years of age may vote in these elections, reduced from age 20 in 2016.
-Japan's parallel voting system is not to be confused with the Additional Member System used in many other nations.
+Japan's parallel voting system (mixed-member majoritarian) is not to be confused with the mixed-member proportional systems used in many other nations.
 The Constitution of Japan does not specify the number of members of each house of the Diet, the voting system, or the necessary qualifications of those who may vote or be returned in parliamentary elections, thus allowing all of these things to be determined by law.
 However it does guarantee universal adult suffrage and a secret ballot.
-It also insists that the electoral law must not discriminate in terms of "race, creed, sex, social status, family origin, education, property or income".
+It also stipulates that the electoral law must not discriminate in terms of "race, creed, sex, social status, family origin, education, property or income".